tsummer6/SoftwareCarpentryWC3/README.md

 * [Sources](#sources)
 * [File List](#file-list)
 ## General Info
-This project prints a simple Hello World on the console.
-This project adds together all the even numbers between 1 and 100, and prints that value to the terminal
+This project prints a simple Hello World on the console, and adds together all the even numbers between 1 and 100, and prints that value to the terminal.
 ## Technologies
 Project is created with:
 * Python version: 3.7.3